daelee711/ETRI-LIVE_STSVQ/README.md

 ```

 ## Subjective Scores
-Subjective Opinion Scores and the Video  are provided in [Subjective Scores](https://github.com/pavancm/LIVE-HFR/tree/master/subjective_scores) directory.
+Subjective opinion scores are provided in [Subjective Scores](https://github.com/daelee711/ETRI-LIVE_STSVQ/tree/master/subjective_scores) directory.

 ## Video Information

 ### Contact
-Please contact daelee711@utexas.edu if you have any questions, suggestions or corrections to the above information.
+Please contact daelee711@utexas.edu if you have any questions or suggestions regarding the database.